 Born and raised in Manitowoc, Catherine attended Baylor University and graduated from the UW Madison with a B.A. in International Relations and a concentration in Journalism.
 Catherine served as the Public Relations Director for the Foreign Affairs Association at Baylor, was the Cross-Cultures Chair for the Wisconsin Union Directorate in Madison.
 Upon graduation Catherine spent 6 months visiting development projects throughout India and Nepal.

 Catherine worked in Washington D.C. for The Nature Conservancy, and for Winrock International Institute for Agriculture and Development where she coordinated international conferences and other special events, including a luncheon for President Corazon Aquino honoring NGOs in the Philippines.

 Catherine returned to her hometown to raise her family in the 1990s.
 She has volunteered her skills and time with the Manitowoc Historical Society, the Girl Scouts, Mainly Manitowoc, The Wisconsin Maritime Museum, The United Way, Rotary and other civic groups.
 She currently serves on the boards of Hope House and the Manitowoc County Board of Realtors.
 She began a career in Real Estate in 1995 and joined Keller Williams Realty – Green Bay in 2014.
 Real estate has given her the opportunity to meet many great people and introduce them to the Lakeshore area.

-Catherine is a current fellow in the UW-Madison Extension's Leadership Wisconsin signature program and has also recently assisted several Milwaukee-based film companies with for-profit and non-profit productions including securing investors, site location, securing extras and other logistics.
+Catherine was a Group XVII fellow of the UW-Madison Extension's Leadership Wisconsin Signature Program, and has also recently assisted several Milwaukee-based film companies with for-profit and non-profit productions including securing investors, site location, securing extras and other logistics.

 Catherine's has a passion for the arts in many forms and has personally dabbled in photography, writing, jewelry making and spending a little time on stage.